Improve the energy efficiency of your home

 Householder demand for retrofit in Shropshire, Telford & Wrekin, and Herefordshire is rising fast – and contractors are in short supply.

-Whether you’re already working in retrofit or can see the huge opportunity it provides your business, Future Ready Homes can support you to deliver high quality retrofit with funded training, a pipeline of work ready to start now and ongoing support and advice from our expert panel of structural engineers, architects, green building experts, and heritage professionals.
+Whether youโre already working in retrofit or can see the huge opportunity it provides your business, Future Ready Homes can help you to deliver high quality retrofit with free training, a pipeline of work and ongoing support.

 FAQs